While our Enthusiast Overclocker system

 UK Price | US Price: Gigabyte GA-X58-UD3R

-While the CPU for this system is a no-brainer, there are a few cheap LGA1366 motherboards to consider.
-Of the two cheap boards we've tested, there's the Gigabyte GA-X58-UD3R
+While the CPU for this system is a no-brainer, there are a few cheap quality LGA1366 motherboards to consider.
+Of the two more affordable boards we've tested, there's the Gigabyte GA-X58-UD3R

 and the MSI X58M.
 Both cost around £130 inc VAT, and have plenty of features and overclocking potential.
-The difference is that the MSI is a micro-ATX board with six memory sockets while the Gigabyte is an ATX-sized mobo with four memory sockets.
+The difference is that the MSI is a micro-ATX board with six memory sockets while the Gigabyte is a full ATX-sized mobo with four memory sockets.

-As we'd pick a 6GB memory kit from the off, we're going to go with the Gigabyte as we want the extra slots and won't be wanting more than 6GB of memory any time soon.
-The Gigabyte will then let us space out our expansion cards, so if we do add a sound card later, that can be as far away from our hot graphics card as possible.
+As we'd pick a 6GB memory kit from the off, we're going to go with the Gigabyte as we don’t expect most won't be needing more than 6GB of memory any time soon – if you do, then certainly upsell yourself for a 6-slot board.
+The Gigabyte UD3R will then let us space out our expansion cards, so if we do add a dedicated sound card later, that can be as far away from our hot graphics card as possible.

 That's the basis of an awesome gaming PC sorted but, as ever, the choice of case is a tricky and mostly personal one; cooling ability is all well and good, but if you think the case looks ugly, you're not going to want it next to you on your desk.
 We've gone for the Cooler Master HAF 922